SLMillar/hobby-selector/en/step_1.md

     + B
     + Logo

-In the centre there is the **blocks panel** which is colour coded and allows you to access various code blocks.
+In the centre there is the **blocks panel** which is colour-coded and allows you to access various code blocks.

-On the right side there is a main **code editor panel** to drag and drop blocks into when creating your program.
+On the right side is the **code editor panel** to drag and drop blocks into when creating your program.

 ### Show Icon